 The search for a replacement began almost immediately and concluded when the band selected Eric Carr, another Brooklyn native, to sit behind the kit.
 Carr had spent a majority of the previous decade in one group or another and had just called it quits with his last band, Thrasher.
 After a quick audition, the group felt good enough about his ability and his personality to extend him an invitation to join Kiss, which he accepted.

 In his memoir Face the Music, Paul Stanley remembered his first impressions of their new drummer.
 “He seemed like a good soul,” Stanley wrote.
 “Some of the other people who auditioned had acted like rock stars, thinking they would gain points for that.
 Eric was sweet.
 He eventually proved to be tortured in his own way, but he certainly was a much-needed breath of fresh air in the wake of Peter’s departure.”

-Carr would spend the next 11 years beating the skins in Kiss.
-Sadly, in 1991, after feeling a bit ill, Carr learned that he’d contracted a form of heart cancer.
+Carr spent the next 11 years beating the skins in Kiss.
+Sadly, after feeling a bit ill in 1991, Carr learned that he’d contracted a form of heart cancer.
 He passed away on Nov.
 24, 1991 at the age of 41.

 Kiss Released One of Rock’s Most Hated Albums